suyiinang/website/content/posts/A_Projects/07_ourshinypet/index.markdown

 ## 5. Testing Shiny interface

-Given that our main deliverable is a R Shiny application, we tested the comparability of both `ggstatsplot` and `ggplot2` with R Shiny, taking ease of scripting and transitioning into consideration.
+Given that our main deliverable is a R Shiny application, we tested the compatibility of both `ggstatsplot` and `ggplot2` with R Shiny, taking ease of scripting and transitioning into consideration.

 ### 5.1 R Shiny with `ggstatsplot`